segmentio/segment-docs/src/personas/journeys/build-journey.md

 Segment then creates a draft of your Journey.

-You can also clone a Journey from a Journey’s Overview by clicking the **…** icon.
+You can also clone a Journey from a Journey's Overview by clicking the **…** icon.

 ## Publishing a Journey